zackferrofields/zackferrofields.github.io/index.md

 *June 2021 – Present*

 - Lead the Edwin frontend project (formerly Dexda), owning 100% of frontend architecture and delivery for an AI-powered alert correlation platform used by dozens of enterprise customers monitoring thousands of events daily.
 - Architect and deliver greenfield AI features, enabling predictive incident detection and reducing manual triage time by ~40% for end users.
+- Led the strategic migration from ReScript to TypeScript, enabling easier hiring, improved cross-team collaboration, and long-term maintainability without sacrificing type safety or architectural rigour.
 - Champion team success by actively highlighting contributions in demos and retros, driving improvements in peer recognition.
 - Orchestrate cross-functional collaboration for PRD refinement, technical scoping, and UX reviews, increasing delivery cadence from biannual to monthly feature rollouts.
 - Support rapid team expansion by hiring and onboarding 7 new developers, nearly doubling team size; all passed probation and contributed to measurable increases in feature quality and output.